 Hello, I would like to know the biblical insight on transgenderism [Definition: appearing as, wishing to be considered as, or having undergone surgery to become a member of the opposite sex] and other sexual defects of the human body.
-There are lots of issues like hermaproditism and intersexualism [a set of medical conditions where the sex chromosomes, external genitalia, or an internal reproductive system are not considered "standard" for either male or female].
+There are lots of issues like hermaphroditism and inter-sexualism [a set of medical conditions where the sex chromosomes, external genitalia, or an internal reproductive system are not considered “standard” for either male or female].
 Please try to clear these issues up with sound doctrine.

 There are really two issues here: 1) transgendered people and 2) the intersexed (new term) or hermaphrodites (older term).

 The first is usually an emotional problem, not really a sexual one.
 The “transgendered” label reflects a sexual identity confusion and not a true condition.
 God doesn’t create a person with the genitals of a male and the consciousness and heart of a female.
 In Genesis 1:26, the Bible says, “And God created man in His image, in His likeness; male and female He created them . . . . and it was very good.”
 Maleness and femaleness are God’s choice, determined at conception.
 But growing into one’s masculinity or femininity and embracing it can be thwarted by very early events that prevent children from having a clear sense of their gender.
 Gender identity is a developmental issue, and it starts at birth.
 All the many, many layers of affirmation and validation of one’s personhood that contribute to self-understanding (of which gender is a part) start getting laid down the moment one is born, and they go on hour by hour, day by day, for years in childhood.
 No wonder so many people think they were born gay, lesbian, or transgendered!
 They can’t remember all the way back to birth when the messages they received about who they were, had yet to be delivered.
 In addition, some people perceive the messages of parents and family differently than what was intended, and those perceptions ARE their reality.